Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

 In this chapter we've seen:

 - how easy it is to create a form and access its data using Angular 2's power
-- how easy it is to save that data to the storage using Meteor's power
+- how easy it is to save that data in storage using Meteor's power

 {{/template}}